fungos/blog/content/dolphin-deep-dive.md

 <delay, ctrl+c>
 ```

-This show us that we're waiting for something.
+This shows us that we're waiting for something.
 Most of the output shows some communication happening between user-space and kernel-space, which could be _dbus_ working.
 _futex_ is a syscall for user space lock used for shared-memory synchronization, _IPC_, etc.

 Alright, so it is time to grab that backtrace.
-Lets launch within _GDB_ and see what we can get from it.
+Let's launch within _GDB_ and see what we can get from it.
 It may give some further hints at
 what exactly it is waiting for:

 ```bash